Back to Parmenides: Timelessness, quantum mechanics, and configuration space

 But if present experience is somehow distinguished, how does ``change" come about?
 This is where Parmenides has something to say that is relevant for our discussion.
 Parmenides was part of a group called the Eleatics, whose most prominent members were himself and Zeno, and whose central belief was that all change is illusory.
 The reasoning that led them to this conclusion was the following: if the future (or past) is real, and the future is not existing now, it would have both properties of existing and not existing, a contradiction (or a `turning back on itself').
 Without past and future, the past cannot transmute itself into future, and thus there is also no possible change.
 Of course, the argument hinges on the distinction we perceive between present, past and future.

-Aristotle was able to give convincing arguments rebuking Zeno's paradox, by conceding that there is no time without change, but maintaining that Time should not be identified with change.
-Instead, change was just a measure of Time, or, in Aristotle's own words: ``change is the unit of Time".
-Like numbers, change would be something capturing an existing aspect of Nature, without itself being part of Nature.
-For Aristotle, Time is like the real line.
-However, he argues, the time it takes to get from one place to another is not actually composed of an infinite number of finite lengths of time. {Unfortunately, neither parties of the argument had the tools of calculus at their disposal, with which all of these notions can be made precise.
-Without these tools the argument was not completely resolved, but was largely deemed to be answered by Aristotle. }

-But even Aristotle did not fully provide an answer to what Time is supposed to be when past and future cannot exist.
-Augustine of Hippo noticed the loophole in Aristotle's argument, and picked up the question.
-Similarly to Parmenides, he concluded that change was an illusion and yet, \begin{quote} How can the past and future be, when the past no longer is, and the future is not yet?
+Many centuries later, Augustine of Hippo picked up the question, concluding that change was an illusion and yet, \begin{quote} How can the past and future be, when the past no longer is, and the future is not yet?
 As for the present, if it were always present and never moved on to become the past, it would not be time, but eternity.[...]
 Nevertheless we do measure time.
 We cannot measure it if it is not yet into being, or if it is no longer in being, or if it has no duration, or if it has no beginning and no end.
 Therefore we measure neither the future nor the past nor the present nor time that is passing.
 Yet we do measure time.\end{quote} According to Augustine, Time is a human invention: the difference between future and past is merely the one between anticipation and memory.